Derby, Kansas: History

-In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
-In 1867, Sedgwick County was established within the state of Kansas, which included the land for modern day Derby.

 In 1870, settlers John Haufbauer and J.H.
 Minich built the first houses, smithies, and general stores on the site that would become Derby.
 In 1871, the community was named El Paso, after El Paso, Illinois, and was laid out and platted.
 In 1880, the Atchison, Topeka and Santa Fe Railway changed the name of its rail station to Derby, after railroad official C.F.
 Derby, to avoid confusion with El Paso, Texas.

-20th century

 In 1903, the city incorporated with the name El Paso, but the city remained largely a rural community until after World War II.

 The aviation industry had begun its growth in Wichita during the 1920s, and when the demands of the war required more airplanes, businesses such as Boeing, Cessna and Beechcraft flourished.
 Boeing was located a few miles north of the city, which provided a close place for workers to live.
 Throughout the Cold War, Boeing maintained military contracts and kept jobs nearby.
 In 1952, the Air Force took over Wichita Municipal Airport and founded McConnell Air Force Base between Wichita and Derby.
 Many airmen found homes in Derby when space on base became occupied.
 From 1950 to 1956, the city population grew from 432 to approximately 5000 people.

 In 1956, the city name was officially changed to Derby.